 May 25, 2017

 BizTalk Server Licensing Widget

-Lot of BizTalk users struggle to understand how many BizTalk Server licenses are required for their servers.
-We at BizTalk360 thought it will be a good idea to transform that knowledge into a small widget in BizTalk360.
+Lots of BizTalk users struggle to understand how many BizTalk Server licenses are required for their servers.
+We at BizTalk360 thought it would be a good idea to transform that knowledge into a small widget in BizTalk360.
 Out of the box, BizTalk360 ships with this new widget in version 8.4 called as “BizTalk Server License”.This widget will display key information like BizTalk Server edition, server type, processor type, number of cores, processor manufacturer, retail license cost per server, how many servers to be licensed and total cost for the environment.

 Data Monitoring for Azure Logic Apps

 Data monitoring in BizTalk360 allows you to monitor and trigger alerts based on historical events.
 Some of the common use cases of data monitoring include “No Event Alerting”.
 Example: If you are expected to process 5 purchase orders from a FTP location every hour and you haven’t received the expected volume, then BizTalk360 can alert the user with a threshold violation alert.

 We have taken the exact same concept to Azure Logic Apps to alert you based on historical transactions within a time window.